The Kailashā Conspiracy

 Where a Mountain Stops Being Just a Mountain

-Rising 6,638 metres from the western Tibetan plateau, Mount Kailashā is nowhere near the tallest peak in the Himalayas.
+Rising 6,638 metres from the western Tibetan plateau in the Gangdisê Range, Mount Kailashā is nowhere near the tallest peak in the region.
 Everest dwarfs it… dozens of other peaks do too.
 And yet, not one of those taller, more dramatic peaks has stirred the human soul across four religions, thousands of years, and a hundred generations the way Kailashā has.

 Its four faces align almost perfectly with the cardinal directions… north, south, east, west… as if placed by a hand that understood what a compass was, long before compasses existed.